RRH Portreath: Further uses

 Many of the CDE buildings were demolished in 1979–1980.
 From 1978 to 1981, some buildings on the site were used by Pattern Recognition Munitions for small arms ammunition development.
 The company also constructed a 100-yard firing range for ammunition testing.
-The RAF re-opened parts of the site as a manned radar station in October 1980, a Control and Reporting Post (CRP) for UK Air Surveillance.
+The RAF re-opened parts of the site as a staffed radar station in October 1980, a Control and Reporting Post (CRP) for UK Air Surveillance.
 In 1986 an underground CRP was built as part of the new UKADGE (United Kingdom Air Defence and Ground Environment) project.
 New mobile radar systems manufactured by Marconi Electronic Systems, including an S723 Martello (RAF Type 91), and telecommunication installations were added during the mid-1980s.
 In the late 1990s, the installation became remote operation, and the primary radar was replaced with the British Aerospace (BAe) Type 101.
 The radar now in use at Portreath is a Type 102 Air Defence Radar.
+During May 1995, ceased as an independent RAF station and became a satellite of RAF St Mawgan.

 As part of a major upgrade of RRH sites around the U.K. the MOD began a programme titled HYDRA in 2020 to install new state of the art communications buildings, radar towers and bespoke perimeter security.

 The surrounding area is occasionally used for rallying.
 Although data is sent and used by the UK's Control and Reporting centres, Portreath's parent station was RAF St. Mawgan for administration.